ChartMaster: Advancing Chart-to-Code Generation with Real-World Charts and Chart Similarity Reinforcement Learning: Introduction

-While supervised fine-tuning with diverse data can help models generate better chart code, such token-level optimization cannot guarantee that the output charts are visually identical to the references.
-As shown in Fig.~\ref{fig:dingxing}, SFT model produces charts closer to the ground truth than the baseline, but differences remain.
-To address this, we propose ChartSimRL, a reinforcement learning algorithm based on Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} with a novel chart similarity reward.
-Specifically, the reward jointly considers \textit{attribute similarity}—which evaluates the consistency of chart elements such as textual content, numerical values, layout, and color—and \textit{visual similarity}, which assesses overall visual resemblance using convolutional neural networks (e.g., ResNet \cite{he2016deep}) to extract and compare visual features.
-To the best of our knowledge, this is the first reward system designed to effectively capture the multimodal visual-semantic consistency that is crucial for chart-to-code generation.
-This enables models to produce charts that are not only code-accurate but also faithful to the originals, addressing a critical gap in prior research and supporting more robust generalization to real-world chart reproduction scenarios.
-As shown in Fig.~\ref{fig1}, applying ChartSimRL to SFT-trained models brings performance close to that of GPT-4o.
+While supervised fine-tuning with diverse data can help models generate better chart code, such next-token prediction alone does not ensure the output charts are visually faithful to the references.
+As shown in Fig.~\ref{fig:dingxing}, the SFT model produces charts closer to the ground truth than the baseline, but noticeable discrepancies remain in color, element positioning, and other visual attributes.
+To address this, we propose ChartSimRL, a reinforcement learning algorithm based on Group Relative Policy Optimization (GRPO) \citep{shao2024deepseekmath}, guided by a novel chart similarity reward.
+Specifically, the reward jointly considers (1) \textit{attribute similarity} that evaluates the consistency of chart elements such as textual content, numerical values, layout and color, and (2) \textit{visual similarity}, which assesses holistic visual resemblance using convolutional neural networks (e.g., ResNet \citep{he2016deep}) to extract and compare visual features.
+To the best of our knowledge, this is the first reward system that explicitly enforces multimodal visual-semantic consistency for chart-to-code generation.
+By encouraging models to produce code that renders charts both semantically accurate and visually faithful, we address a critical gap in prior research and support more robust generalization to real-world chart reproduction.

-In summary, we present ChartMaster, an efficient chart-to-code generation framework integrating the ReChartPrompt data generation pipeline and ChartSimRL reinforcement learning strategy.
-Built on the Qwen2.5-VL-7B model, ChartMaster achieves near GPT-4o performance on multiple benchmarks, advancing automation in chart reproduction.
-Our main contributions are: (1) ReChartPrompt, an automated data generation method leveraging real academic charts for diverse datasets; (2) ChartSimRL, a reinforcement learning algorithm combining visual and attribute similarity rewards; and (3) ChartMaster-7B, a compact model achieving near GPT-4o performance with only 7B parameters.
+In summary, we introduce ChartMaster, an efficient framework for chart-to-code generation that combines the ReChartPrompt data generation pipeline with the ChartSimRL reinforcement learning strategy.
+Our key contributions are: (1) ReChartPrompt, an automated method for generating diverse datasets from real-world charts; (2) ChartSimRL, a reinforcement learning algorithm that uses both visual and attribute similarity to improve output; and (3) ChartMaster-7B, a compact model that delivers near GPT-4o performance with only 7 billion parameters.
+Fig.~\ref{fig1} highlights its efficiency and effectiveness.